Skip to main content

 Symbol for Stocktaking

-1. The basis for meeting the requirements of the EU Pay Transparency Directive is usable documentation of the positions in the company.
-Job descriptions, role profiles or other descriptions of information on positions in the company must be complete, up-to-date and meaningful.
+Meeting the requirements of the EU Pay Transparency Directive starts with solid documentation of every position in your company.
+Job descriptions, role profiles, and other position-related records need to be complete, up to date, and meaningful.

-2. We check your remuneration policy for consistency and logic so that cases of discrimination can be excluded or dealt with.
-Which salary components (fixed and variable) do you use?
-Do these apply to all employees or are they clearly intended for certain groups (e.g. company car for field staff)?
-What fringe benefits do you offer?
-Can everyone benefit from them?
-What mechanisms do you use for salary adjustments?
-You must be able to present objective, gender-neutral and non- discriminatory arguments.
+We conduct a structured review of your compensation policy, checking for consistency and logic to uncover discrepancies and prevent discrimination.
+Which salary components – fixed and variable – do you use?
+Do they apply to all employees, or are they clearly designated for specific groups (for example, company cars for field staff)?
+What fringe benefits do you offer, and can everyone access them?
+What mechanisms drive salary adjustments?
+You need to be able to present objective, gender-neutral reasoning for every pay decision so stock om facts.

-3. Finally, we examine your organizational structure and its principles.
-Do you have a comprehensible job architecture?
-What is that?
-A systematic approach to the relationships between the individual positions in the company (division of labor) and the structuring of activities in the context of value creation and the required knowledge and skills.
-The existence of so-called job families is also checked.
-These are jobs with similar tasks, objectives and/or characteristics (e.g. management positions, specialist functions or project positions).
-The job families generally range from simple to complex in terms of requirements, the amount and type of knowledge required and the importance of the respective objectives.
+Finally, we look at your organizational structure and its underlying principles.
+Do you have a clear job architecture?
+This means a systematic framework that maps out how positions relate to one another – the division of labor, the structuring of activities within your value chain, and the knowledge and skills required.
+We also check for the existence of job families: groups of positions with similar tasks, objectives, or characteristics (for example, management roles, specialist functions, or project positions).
+Job families typically range from simple to complex in terms of requirements, the depth of knowledge needed, and the significance of their objectives.

-You need a coherent job architecture that is in line with your organizational structure, your strategy and your business model.
+The quick check: You need a coherent job architecture that aligns with your organizational structure, your strategy, and your business model.
+If you need to develop and establish one, an accredited COMPETO consultant can guide you through the implementation.

 Symbol for company co-determination

-The word transparency is included in the name of the EU directive and, in fact, full openness and transparency about remuneration rules, bandwidths and the system of remuneration levels is required by the legislator.
-For many companies, these requirements represent completely new territory.
-At the same time, data protection regulations must of course be complied with.
+The word “transparency” is right there in the name of the directive – and it means exactly that.
+Full openness about pay rules, salary ranges, and the system behind compensation levels is what the directive calls for.
+For many companies, this represents entirely new territory.
+At the same time, data protection requirements must of course be respected.

 Symbol for Demarcation